 2. The rapids are gnarly, but you always have the option to portage

 There are some fantastically fun rapids to paddle on the Missinaibi (specifically on the Canadian Shield portion of the river).
-Whitewater canoeists of all levels will find something to challenge them here.
+If you’re in an intermediate canoe group (where at least two or more people know whitewater rescue techniques) you can run a lot of the rapids.

-And if you’re less experienced or taking a pause from adrenaline rushes, you can always portage.
+If you want to take a pause from adrenaline rushes or a rapid is beyond your skill level, you can always portage.
 Every rapid has a (fairly) well maintained portage trail and decent signage.

 One of my favourite rapids was close to the end of the trip, near Moose Factory, and is appropriately named Deception Falls.
-At this point the river has been totally flat for at least 150 km, so no way this rapid is going to be anything significant.
+At this point the river has been totally flat for at least 150 km, so “no way this rapid is going to be anything significant” I thought.

 And that is where, obviously, it deceives you.
 The drop is far greater than it looks and you get one more humbling splash of water in your face before docking in town.